 It costs $2000.00 to send a student to the Student Congress.
 This covers all travel, meals, and lodging expenses as well as meeting rooms and speaker fees.
 Please help support our efforts by making a donation.

 The first Student Congress in 2012 was held in Boulder, Colorado in conjunction with the commemoration of the 200th anniversary of the creation of the General Land Office.
-The second Student Congress was held in Phoenix, AZ in conjunction with the 50th anniversary of the Wilderness Act.
-The third Student congress was held in Las Cruces, NM and focused on the Federal Land Policy and Management Act.
+The second Student Congress was held in 2014 in Phoenix, AZ in conjunction with the 50th anniversary of the Wilderness Act.
+The third Student Congress was held in 2016 in Las Cruces, NM and focused on the Federal Land Policy and Management Act.

 Participants are recruited from colleges and universities across the country in order to obtain as diverse a group of students as possible.
 Students do not necessarily have to be studying natural resources–related fields, but they must have an awareness of and interest in the future of public land management.